Welcome!

 The Intercom

 You'll have a headset (that's two ear-pieces and a microphone).
 What we say (and air-to-ground) will be heard in the ears.
-What you say (in the microphone) will be heard by all of us.
-Adjust for comfort and relax :) I will plug it in for you, so really all you have to do is put it on your head and adjust the microphone...
+What you say (in the microphone) will be heard by me but not Air Traffic Control.
+Adjust for comfort and relax :) I will plug it in for you, so really all you have to do is put it on your head and place the microphone close to your mouth, almost touching...

-With one exception (below under "EXCEPTION:") do not ever interrupt other people talking, even if it's Air-traffic-control.
+With one exception do not ever interrupt other people talking, even if it's Air-traffic-control.
 Just pretend someone hit the "PAUSE" button on our conversation.
 Resume after the interruption.

 What this means is if ANYONE ELSE is talking then STOP IMMEDIATELY and wait... and when there's no talking... wait another second or two to make sure I don't want to respond to something someone said... and then resume :)